Traditional employment is becoming obsolete

-average person of today is likely to spend the vast majority of their
+average citizen today is likely to spend the vast majority of their

 time in a virtual reality of some kind.
 Physical society and culture

 still exist – but most eschew them, in favour of the Godlike abilities